 The threat of prosecution, as many in the industry predict will be the government’s response to the MHCLG report, is already pushing out bad practice.
 However, many professionals see inconsistency and a lack of regulation in assessing fire safety practitioners as being a key opportunity to tighten up competency and standards in the industry.
 Furthermore, improved levels of standards can ease conflict in design, construction and maintenance of buildings, and ensure safety for its occupiers long into the future.

-Join us for the Fire Safety Conference where leading experts in fire prevention will explain how to make our homes and workplaces as safe as possible.
-Understand how safety standards are changing in the wake of the Grenfell tragedy, learn how to improve emergency response and see how different agencies can work together to improve and promote fire safety standards.
+Join us for the Fire Safety Conference where leading experts in fire safety will discuss the latest in compliance and risk assessment, and how to ensure any building work or maintenance that is undertaken is completely safe and compliant with fire safety regulations.
+Understand how safety standards are changing in response to several high-profile reports from the government, learn how to improve emergency response and see how different agencies can work together to improve and promote fire safety standards.

 Please register interest below and we will keep you updated

 Opening remarks from chair

 Dr Kathryn Woolham O’Brien, Lecturer in Fire Risk and Safety Management, University of Central Lancashire